 The cross choke is one of the collar chokes out there to outclass your opponents.
 It’s a beautiful technique used in Brazilian jiu-jitsu and self-defense.
 Consequently, several BJJ warriors, like Roger Gracie, have used this choke method to win many fights in the top tournaments across the world.

-Aside from that, the cross collar choke is possible from numerous positions, including the mount, closed guard, side control (including the back), and so on.
+Aside from that, the cross collar choke is possible from numerous positions, including the mount, closed guard, side control, and so on.
 Nevertheless, the mount position is often the most effective if you like to perform this choke method as quickly and effectively as possible,

 That is to say, if you find yourself in a good position as the mount, don’t be afraid to go for the cross choke!
 Therefore, your opponent will be forced to give up since this is a devastating choke that comes under the category of blood in Brazilian jiu-jitsu.